Congruence Relations for B\"uchi Automata: Improved Congruence Relations for NBWs

-Compared to Definition \ref{def:congruence-rel}, we only take into account the states that can be reached from $\trans(I, u)$, as opposed to the whole set $\states$.
-In this way we can obtain a more compact right congruence relation than $\canoEq$ for the periodic finite words, as proved later in Theorem \ref{thm:compactness}.
+Compared to Definition~\ref{def:congruence-rel}, we only take into account the states that can be reached from $\trans(I, u)$, as opposed to the whole set $\states$.
+In this way we obtain a right congruence relation that is coarser than $\canoEq$ for the periodic finite words.